PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 For this you will use the Flutter package [http](https://pub.dev/packages/http).

-Normally the models you created in the previous exercise should make it easier for you to send ans receive data to the API.
+Normally the models you created in the previous exercise should make it easier for you to send the data to the API.

 For this exercise you have to be able to authenticate to the api with your application.

-To manage the api calls you will create an `api.dart` file in the `providers` folder.
+To manage the api calls you will create a `api.dart` file in the `utils` folder.

 To get you started here is the code base to put in the `api.dart` file: